woocommerce/woocommerce/plugins/woocommerce-admin/docs/features/core-profiler.md

 These options are set by the API call `coreProfilerCompleted()` on exit of the Core Profiler, and they set the store to private mode until the store is launched.

-If the site previous had non-WooCommerce-store related pages, only the store pages will be set to private.
+If the site previously had non-WooCommerce-store related pages, only the store pages will be set to private.

 - `woocommerce_coming_soon`: 'yes'
 - `woocommerce_store_pages_only`: 'yes' | 'no'